Patty has enjoyed traveling between Canada and the USA for over 20 years and always finds something fascinating to report.

-Temperature Changes Change Leaf Color
+Temperature Drops Change Leaf Color

 Autumn foliage tours begin in America in September and last as late as November.
 New England and Colorado become cooler before the remainder of the country that offers special Autumn Leaves Tours, so they are first to enjoy the increased tourist trade.

-As summer temperatures begin to drop, chlorophyll production that keeps leaves green, also drops.
+As summer temperatures begin to drop, chlorophyll production that keeps leaves green also drops.
 Other chemicals are present in the deciduous trees' leaf systems and without the masking chlorophyll, these chemicals reveal other colors in the leaves - a continuum of yellows to deep reds.
 If evergreens and firs begin to change colors, it is a signal of some sort of problem.
 One notable exception is the most famous Golden Spruce of the Pacific Northwest.

 Other weather conditions can result in early leaf color changes among deciduous trees.
 One particular summer in Ohio in the late 1980s was cooler than average over the entire course of the season and our leaves in Central Ohio were in full fall colors during the third week of August!
 People stood around, looking at them.